 I grew up serving in the worship ministry at New Life when I was a teenager.
-I have a Bachelor’s degree from Berklee College of Music, and spent four years living in Nashville playing bass guitar for Chris Renzema touring the U.S. After a few years of taking in the country through the window of a tour van, the Lord began stirring in my heart a desire to pursue vocational ministry.
+I have a Bachelor’s degree from Berklee College of Music, and spent four years living in Nashville playing guitar and bass, and touring the U.S. During this time, the Lord began stirring in my heart a desire to pursue vocational ministry.

 Nashville was the desert where the Lord brought me to the end of myself in such a way as to work in my heart and help me understand the beauty and transforming power of his grace.
 I started to learn what it meant to have my identity be rooted in Christ instead of what people thought of me, and that my brokenness didn’t disqualify me from Jesus’s love.
-This led me back north in the fall of 2019, where I’ve been going to graduate school at Missio Seminary to pursue a Master of Arts in Counseling.
-Todd Hill and I actually sit next to each other in class!
+This led me back north in the fall of 2019, where I’ve since been going to graduate school at Missio Seminary pursuing a Masters in Divinity with a focus in pastoral counseling.